jracelis-hub/my-learning-notes/git_notes/README.md

 Example
 ```
 # This will be stored locally probably in $HOME/.ssh/id_ed25519
-ssh-keygen -t ed25519 -C [use your email]
+ssh-keygen -t ed25519 -C [description of what this is for]

-# After set up the PID
+# After set up the PID, if you rerun this process it will restart another ssh-agent
 eval "$(ssh-agent -s)"

 # then add your key
+# if you have multiple keys make sure to add all the keys
 ssh-add $HOME/.ssh/id_ed25519 # This is the location of where you keys are

+# To see all the keys in your ssh-agent run ssh-add -l
+SHA256 ...... [comment]
+SHA256 ...... [comment]

 # you can verify if process is happening by running
 ps